gabrielchuv/SE7/Portfolio/SprintsAndProjectManagement.md

 ### Sprint 3: MVP release & Second Design Implementation
 - Timeline: 19/04 - 02/05
 - Goal: Finish off implentation of the First design
-- Rationale-------
+- Rationale for user stories:
+  -  Finished all key functionality and started tracking using Google analytics because we released the app at the en of the first week of this 2-week sprint
+  -  We added a few nice-to-have features like an About page and the ability to delete food items from the user's list because we thought this would enhance the app's clarity and usability respectively.
 - User stories completed:
-   - As a user, I want to know how much money am I forecasted to waste yearly according to my inputted weekly waste
+   - As a user, I want to visualise the yearly forecasted cost of the food I've 'binned' for the week so that I gain perspective on the implications of my food consumption habits
    - As a user, I want to delete food items from my "binned" receipt so that I am able to fix any mistakes
    - As a user, I want to navigate to "less important" pages in the application such as the "About Us" and "Privacy Policy" pages (footer)
    - As a user, I want to share the app via social media or by copying the site's link so that I can show it to my friends
-   - As a user, I want to learn more about app so that I understand the application's purpose
+   - As a user, I want to learn more about app so that I understand the application's purpose (about page)
    - As a user, I want to be able to access the application from any browser so that I need little effort to access it
+   - As a user, if I waste more/less (yearly) than the average person I want to know by how much so that I get a better idea of how am I doing compared to the general UK population
+   - As a product owner, I want to understand how people are using the application so that the team can prioritize features and user stories.

 #### Highlights

--
-- highlight 2
+- Key functionality such as calculating the forecasted yearly money wasted and comparing it with the average UK consumer was implemented
 - Hosted the site on AWS EC2 to be able to share it with people easily

 #### Implementation